guillaumezin/DomoticzEbusd/readme.md

 Change IP address to Domoticz hosting device IP address, change port to your telnet port number if different.

 For the plugin to work, ebusd must be started with HTTP JSON --httpport option, for instance on port 8889.
+I advise to disable update check too.
 I had to change my "/etc/default/ebusd" after installing the .deb package for raspberry pi:
 ```
 # /etc/default/ebusd:
 # config file for ebusd service.

 # Options to pass to ebusd (run "ebusd -?" for more info):
-EBUSD_OPTS="--scanconfig --httpport 8889"
+EBUSD_OPTS="--scanconfig --httpport 8889 --updatecheck=off"
 ```

 Then restart the daemon: